-The subsidiary has filed an application for the settlement of all pending assessments up to 31 March 2020 with the Income Tax Department of India, and payment has also been made during the year in this regard.
+The subsidiary has filed an application for the settlement of all pending assessments up to 31 March 2020 with the Income Tax Department of India, and payment has also been made in this regard.
 However, the final order from the Tax Authorities is still awaited.